start-dash/MATH-2171-Differential-Equations/README.md

 # MATH-2171-Differential-Equations
-Compilation of HW and Projects from MATH-2171 Differential Equations
+Compilation of Projects from MATH-2171 Differential Equations